How to talk about loneliness

 How to destigmatise the language of loneliness:

-• Don’t define a person by their loneliness.
+Don’t define a person by their loneliness.
 Avoid describing someone who is feeling lonely as a ‘sad person’ or a ‘social misfit’.
-People might feel lonely but first and foremost they are a unique human being with different interests, talents and qualities.
+People might feel lonely, but first and foremost, they are unique human beings with different interests, talents, and qualities.

 Take the soft approach